Today, we go over the dynamics of the marketing world for the roofing industry.

 3. Learn the ins-and-outs of LinkedIn, and leverage it for full advantage.
 Yes, LinkedIn is another social media platform.
 Why does this platform deserve mention by itself?
 Because it is a gold mine for quality leads.
 At present, there are over 259 million LinkedIn users from over 200 countries across the globe.
 Many of those users are in the United States, and LinkedIn is the premier social networking platform for professionals.
 That means that people who are decision-makers or potential referral partners are on there—and likely actively using it.

 Learn how to use this amazing resource for full benefit.
 Just consider this tip and the potential it can hold for your marketing alone: check out LinkedIn Groups.
 There are groups or online communities on LinkedIn that are wholly devoted to particular areas or professional focuses.
 Find the groups or associations that your customer profile demographics fall into, and join them and engage them with quality, educational content.
 Take time to build “online relationships”, and you may see more leads coming your way than ever before.

 Contractors join our group for:

 - Shared Marketing Strategies

 For other effective roofing marketing ideas, give us a call at 800-670-5583.
-We will be happy to help you with your needs and show how we completely stand our contractors with our full-service platform.
+We will be happy to help you with your needs and show how we support our members with our full-service platform.